jonipsaro/academic-kickstart/content/post/krios_acquire_k3/index.md

 		<ol type="a">
 			<li>Set the microscope optics to the Data Acquisition setting. <code>Preparation >> Data Acquisition >> SET</code></li>
 			<li>Use the control panel joystick to move to an area where you can see the edge of the hole and some carbon.</li>
 			<li>Set the alpha angle to +/- 20 degrees.
+This command can be found on the microscope computer under the Stage menu (lower right corner).
+You will need to activate the popout extension from the Stage parameters menu to adjust the alpha angle.
 The stage should rotate.
 The goal is to adjust the Z-height of the stage such that changing alpha +/- 20 degrees keeps the center of the image in place.
 Z-height can be adjusted using the control panel (rightmost buttons).</li>
 			<li>When adjusting the height, it is likely necessary to toggle between alpha=0 and alpha=20.</li>
 			<li>When satisfied with the Z-height adjustment, make sure to set alpha back to 0 degrees.</li>
 		</ol>